• Skip to primary navigation

 Clay Mathis, Ph.D.

-To improve lives through the discovery, integration, dissemination, and application of science-based knowledge of animals and animal products.
+Enrich lives through discovery, communication and application of science-based knowledge in sustainable animal agriculture

 Animal Science in the News